 Diversity & Inclusion

-At Davis Wright Tremaine, we believe "Inclusion is Everyone’s Business."
-As part of our growing diversity and inclusion initiatives, our firm recently enrolled in the Mansfield Rule 3.0 Certification Process.
+At Davis Wright Tremaine, we believe "Inclusion is Everyone's Business."
+As part of our growing diversity and inclusion initiatives, our firm enrolled in the Mansfield Rule 3.0 Certification Process.
 We are excited to share that DWT received the Mansfield Certification Plus after completing the yearlong 3.0 program.

-Inspired by the NFL's Rooney Rule, the Mansfield Rule mandates 30 percent of all candidates considered are women, lawyers of color, lawyers with disabilities, and LGBTQ+ lawyers for partner promotions, recruitment searches, firm leadership, and formalized pitch opportunities.
+Inspired by the NFL's Rooney Rule, the Mansfield Rule mandates 30% of all candidates considered are women, lawyers of color, lawyers with disabilities, and LGBTQ+ lawyers for partner promotions, recruitment searches, firm leadership, and formalized pitch opportunities.
 The "Plus" status indicates that, in addition to meeting or exceeding the baseline requirements, our firm has successfully reached at least 30% diverse lawyer representation in a notable number of our current leadership roles.
 We have re-enrolled in the Mansfield 2021 (formally Mansfield 4.0) Certification process and aim for the same level of certification.

 To help accomplish our mission, Davis Wright Tremaine has partnered with a number of leading associations, organizations, and programs helping to promote diversity and inclusion in the legal community.

 As DWT is committed to continually working to ensure our firm and our industry reflect our communities, we are proud to offer a one-year fellowship co-sponsored by T-Mobile for students of color and/or those from diverse or underrepresented communities interested in a legal career as an attorney, paralegal, support staff, and more.

 - Assignment of an attorney mentor

 - Quarterly virtual cohort meetings

 - Upon completion of the fellowship as outlined above; fellows will receive a fully funded LSAT preparatory course

 - Must be a current sophomore or junior at a college or university in Washington state